raganwald/raganwald.github.com/_posts/2018-05-20-we-dont-need-no-stinking-recursion.md

 [![Pigeons](/assets/images/recursion/pigeons.jpg)](https://www.flickr.com/photos/belenko/4248910204)

-### 4. implementing depth-first iterators with our own stack
+### 6. implementing depth-first iterators with our own stack

-Recall our recursive iterator for the `Tree` class:
+We can use a similar approach for iteration.
+Recall our `Tree` class:

 ```javascript
 class Tree {